 No Ball for Multiple Bounces or Pitching Off the Strip

-Recent changes to the laws have introduced a separate set of circumstances where a no ball can be called.
+Recent changes to the Laws of cricket have introduced a separate set of circumstances where a no ball can be called.
 In cricket, a delivery is only allowed to bounce once before it reaches the batsman.
-If it bounces two or more times, the standing umpire must call a no ball.
+If it bounces two or more times, the standing umpire shall call and signal a no ball.

 In addition, the ball is not allowed to simply roll along the ground and this is a no ball too.